evmcnb/quartz/content/Full/Ovarian Tumours.md

 The initial investigations in primary or secondary care are:
 - CA125 blood test (>35 IU/mL is significant)
 - Pelvic ultrasound
+If in primary care, these should be carried out before/as part of 2WW referral

 The **_risk of malignancy index_** (**_RMI_**) estimates the risk of an ovarian mass being malignant, taking account of three things:
 - Menopausal status